Dutch minister plans Saudi trip to avert trade sanctions

-AMSTERDAM Dutch Foreign Minister Frans Timmermans is to visit Saudi Arabia to ward off possible trade sanctions against the Netherlands prompted by anti-Islamic stickers distributed by far-right politician Geert Wilders.
+AMSTERDAM The Dutch foreign minister will visit Saudi Arabia to try to prevent trade sanctions against the Netherlands in response to anti-Islamic stickers by populist Geert Wilders, an official said.

-A foreign ministry spokesman said on Tuesday that Timmermans will make clear during the visit that Wilders' views are his own and do not represent the position of the Dutch government.
+Frans Timmermans will travel to Riyadh to make clear that Wilders' views are his own and do not represent the position of the Dutch government, spokesman Ahmed Dadou said on Tuesday.

 The Saudi authorities have not announced any official sanctions on the Netherlands, one of the Gulf Arab kingdom's largest investors.
 But Saudi media reported last week that measures had already been imposed on Dutch companies.

-The decision to send a top member of the Dutch government came a day after a senior Dutch diplomat returned from a two-day trip to Saudi Arabia to prevent the issue from escalating.
+The decision to send a key member of the Dutch government came just days after a top Dutch diplomat travelled to Saudi Arabia to meet officials in Riyadh.

-"The visit by our director general to Riyadh was a good first step," the ministry spokesman said.
-"The Netherlands and Saudi Arabia share the opinion that this issue should not take hostage of the relations between our countries."

 Wilders, the leader of the opposition, anti-immigration Dutch Freedom Party, known by its Dutch acronym PVV, came in second place in Dutch elections for the European Parliament last week.